Blakeing/rubadue-astro/README.md

 > 🚀 **Quick Start**: New to this project?
 Jump to [Setup for Beginners](#setup-for-beginners) to get started in minutes!

 Welcome to the Rubadue Wire website documentation.
-This guide will help you understand how to set up the development environment, add content, and make changes to the website.
+This guide will help you understand how to set up the development environment, add content, and make changes to the website..

 ## 📋 Table of Contents